dfu3/Subscription-Manager/README.md

 Flask API to handle user's subscriptions to weekly newsletter

 ## Setup
-(after cloning repo, ensure you have python installed) This project installs its dependencies using a python virtual envirenment:
+(after cloning repo, checkout master branch, and ensure you have python installed) This project installs its dependencies using a python virtual envirenment:
 (Windows OS)
 ```